-As shown on Figure 4, the intensity scale classification of tropical cyclone by the Philippine Atmospheric Geophysical and Astronomical Services Administration (PAGASA), have developed the category for Super Typhoon, with sustained winds of greater than 220 km per hour.
+As shown on Figure 8, the intensity scale classification of tropical cyclone by the Philippine Atmospheric Geophysical and Astronomical

+Services Administration (PAGASA), have developed the category for Super Typhoon, with sustained winds of greater than 220 km per hour.
 In the past years, the country does not have the category for Super Typhoon.
 However, because of Typhoon Yolanda, the PAGASA had the realization that the strength of typhoons can go beyond the country's existing threshold.

-Figure 5: PAGASA's Tropical Cyclone Intensity Scale
+Figure 8: PAGASA's Tropical Cyclone Intensity Scale

-In addition, Philippines also has to contend with the irreversible impacts of climate change that is characterized by the increasing global temperatures.
+In addition, Philippines also has to contend with the irreversible impacts of climate change that is characterized by the increasing global temperatures as illustrated on Figure 9.

-Figure 6: Schematic Presentation showing Climate
+Figure 9: Schematic Presentation showing Climate Change

-Amongst these na Change t has to deal with internal disputes and threats of terrorism in some areas making us also vulnerable to this kind of political and humaninduced hazards.
+Amongst these natural hazards, the Philippine government has to deal with internal disputes and threats of terrorism in some areas making us also vulnerable to this kind of political and human-induced hazards.

 Environmental factors such as denuded forests aggravate flood risks.
 The pace of deforestation since the 1930s accelerated in the 1950s and 1960s, before falling slightly in the 1980s.
 Even now, the effects of loose soil and reduced forest cover from past forestry activities are felt in frequent landslides and floods.
 Recent events show that the annual monsoon season in the country has brought severe flooding in most areas.
-In 2011, most of the disasters that claimed the lives of people and affected properties and livelihoods of the most vulnerable were brought about by increased rainfall which caused massive flash flooding in areas which don't normally experience such.
-Between January to September 2011, more than 50 incidents of flash flooding and flooding and more than 30 landslides occurred, mostly caused by increased rainfall and illegal logging.
-Typhoon Sendong alone caused the lives of more than 1,000 people and damaged properties amounting to billions of pesos.